mrkkrp/markkarpov.com/tutorial/megaparsec.md

       runParser' myParser (initialState "bbbccc") `failsLeaving` "bbbccc"
 ```

-These should by used with `runParser'` or `runParserT'` which accept custom
+These should be used with `runParser'` or `runParserT'`, which accept a custom
-initial state of parser and return its final state (this is what allows us
+initial parser state and return its final state (this is what allows us to
-to check the leftover of the input stream after parsing):
+check the leftovers of the input stream after parsing):

 ```haskell
 runParser'